Ōmijima: Ōmijima Whale Grave

 Tori village prospered as a base for coastal whaling from the Edo period to the end of the Meiji period, utilizing an ancient whaling practice where whales were driven into the shallow bay and subsequently killed with harpoons by fishermen.
-The Buddhist temple in the village, Kogan-ji, houses the Ōmijima Whale Grave (青海島鯨墓, Ōmijima kujira haka), which was constructed in 1692, dedicated especially to the fetuses of unborn whales whose mothers had been slaughtered.
+The Buddhist temple in the village, Kōgan-ji, houses the Ōmijima Whale Grave (青海島鯨墓, Ōmijima kujira haka), which was constructed in 1692, dedicated especially to the fetuses of unborn whales whose mothers had been slaughtered.
 This monument, made from granite, stands 2.4 meters high.
 Whaling has been practiced in Japan since prehistoric times, and whales were an important resource in some coastal communities.
 In certain areas, stranded whales were identified with the kami Ebisu.
 With the introduction of Buddhism, mourning and memorial services, whale graves, and various mounds and monuments were constructed, but only a few of these have survived into the modern era.
 The Ōmijima grave was designated a National Historic Site in 1935.

-Visitors can learn more about the state of coastal whaling at that time at the 'Kujira Museum' near Kogan-ji.
-Additionally, the Hayakawa Family Residence, the former home of the head of the whalers, is recognized as an Important Cultural Property.
+Visitors can learn more about the state of coastal whaling at that time at the Ōmijima Whaling Museum (くじら博物館) near Kōgan-ji.
+Additionally, the Hayakawa Family Residence (早川家住宅) the former home of the head of the whalers, is recognized as an Important Cultural Property.